bcgov/renovate-config/README.md

 For more details, see the [File Overview](#file-overview) and config files.

+> **Note:** Regular dependency updates are a bcgov and NRIDS best practice, and may be required for compliance or audit readiness.

 ## FAQ / Troubleshooting

 **Q: What if a dependency update breaks my build?**
 - The best practice is to adapt your code or configuration to support updated dependencies.
-Use pinning or ignoring only as a temporary measure, and plan to address breaking changes promptly to avoid technical debt.
+Ignore only as a temporary measure, and plan to address breaking changes promptly to avoid technical debt.

 **Q: How do I ignore or pin a specific dependency?**
 - Add a custom rule in your repo’s `renovate.json` or open an issue for help.